Speaker: Drew Cameron, UC Berkeley School of Public Health

 Venue: Seminar Hall 3, Kamala Devi Complex, India International Centre, New Delhi

 Providing safe drinking water to millions of India’s rural people remains a challenge despite progress made in the last few decades.
 The rapid rise in the extraction of groundwater has led to the depletion of water resources.
 With a number of regions facing acute water crises, ensuring sustainable groundwater use is a key focus of many programmes.
-Drew Cameroon will cover the study design and formative results of a cluster randomised evaluation that aims to identify the impacts of a novel potable water delivery service in rural Bihar.
+Drew Cameron will cover the study design and formative results of a cluster randomised evaluation that aims to identify the impacts of a novel potable water delivery service in rural Bihar.
 Sanitation Health Rights for India is leading an intervention to reduce the consumption of untreated shallow well water by increasing uptake and continued delivery of twenty-litre portable water jugs to low-income households.
 The study design also allows researchers to examine the potential impact of health product subsidies on anchoring and learning effects among beneficiaries.

 About the speaker